An elliptic Virasoro symmetry in 6d: Relation with the elliptic Ding-Iohara algebra

-\ee realizes the EVA algebra defined in (\ref{EVAalgebra}) on the 2-fold tensor product Fock space.
+\ee we can give a representation of the EVA algebra defined in (\ref{EVAalgebra}) through the tensor product representation $\rho_{y_1}\otimes \rho_{y_2}$.
 Our derivation follows the analogous construction of \cite{FHSSY}, where it is shown how to realize the $q$-$W_M$ algebra of \cite{Shiraishi:1995rp,Awata:1995zk} starting from the trigonometric Ding-Iohara algebra, the $q'\to 0$ limit of $\mathcal{U}(q,t,q')$.
-To begin with, we define the dressed current \be {t}(z)=\alpha^-(z)x^+(z)\alpha^+(z)~, \ee where the currents $\alpha^\pm (z)$ are defined by means of the modes of $\psi^\pm(z)$ \be
+To begin with, we define the dressed current \be {t}(z)=\alpha^-(z)x^+(z)\alpha^+(z)~, \ee where the currents $\alpha^\pm (z)$ are defined by means of the modes of $\psi^\pm(z)$ as follows.
+In analogy with \cite{FHSSY} and having in mind the Fock representation (\ref{fockDH}), we set \be